IRI-UW-Bioinformatics/ititer/docs/tutorial.rst

 ---------------

 Endpoint titers can also be computed.
-An endpoint titer is the dilution at which the response drops below a certain value, known as the cutoff.
+An endpoint titer is the dilution at which the response drops below a certain value, known as the cut-off.
-Choice of cutoff is somewhat arbitrary, but is usually some low absolute value, or a low proportion of the maximal response.
+Choice of cut-off is somewhat arbitrary, but is usually some low absolute value, or a low proportion of the maximal response.
 Use :py:meth:`~.ititer.Sigmoid.endpoints` to compute endpoints:

 .. code-block:: python